sabreur versus snowman

 It's not easy to find a way of decorating fencing kit that will survive a bout - only a skilled engineer dare risk a sword decorated with (sturdy) fairy lights.
 One fencer chose lights inside a mask as a safer option.
 I'd have worried about hitting the small epeeist while she wore lights on her jacket.

 I still had the decorations in a bag when I arrived, slightly late, for fencing.
 But a fellow fencer, wearing a miniature Christmas tree on his mask, helped me by securing the headband with garden twine while an old Quaker badge saying "ONLY JUSTICE BRINGS PEACE" secured the marabou boa to my jacket.
 I didn't dare look in the mirror but I felt that I had made a proper attempt at looking festive.
-And the figures on my headband were, by general agreement, identified as snowmen.

 There was a sad shortage of epeeists at the festive fun-night but the fencer who'd helped me fix my costume has some skill in epee (and had done much better than me in the one-hit competition).
 I therefore suggested he lay down his foil and pick up his epee for a final bout.
 Perhaps he was looking rather tired but so was I. However, I thought I had a chance.